 In the Bronx, the maternal mortality rate was 36.2 deaths per 100,000 births in 2014, significantly higher than the citywide rate of 18.9 deaths per 100,000 from 2011 to 2015.
 This disparity is particularly pronounced for Black women, who faced a more than double citywide mortality rate of 51.0 per 100,000 during the same period.

-Flores’ commitment to mitigating the risk of maternal death sprouted in 2022, when she founded the Womb Bus.
-This mobile wellness hub traverses throughout the Bronx, offering prompt, essential services, including perinatal support, preconception education, and reproductive counseling.
+Flores’ commitment to mitigating the risk of maternal death sprouted in 2006, when she began supporting families as a home birth assistant, deepening in doula work through the years.
+She then founded the Womb Bus in 2022, a mobile wellness hub that traverses throughout the Bronx, offering prompt, essential services, including perinatal support, preconception education, and reproductive counseling.

 Maryam, a three-office clinic, offers reproductive and gynecological care, integrative wellness and community education.
 Some of these services include lactation support, acupuncture therapy, and pregnancy and postpartum care.